franckverrot/stage1/help/_posts/2000-12-26-setup-custom-environment-variables-in-my-containers.md

 category: general
 ---

+You can setup custom environment variables to be set up in your containers at build and run time.

+### Configuring environment variables through the web UI

 Setting up custom environment variables is supported via the project's **Admin** tab:

 ![Administration tab then environment variables form](/assets/screenshots/project-env.png)